Effingham Junction railway station: History

+The station features in the 1956 British Transport Films "A Day of One's Own".

 Facilities

 The station has a ticket office which is open during weekday and Saturday mornings only.
 At other times, there are self-service ticket machines available for ticket purchases.
 There are also toilets at the station which are open when the station is staffed.
 Both platforms have covered seating areas, information screens and help points.

 There is a chargeable car park and large bicycle storage facility located at the station.
 Step-free access is available to the Guildford bound platform only.